-If you are lucky enough to live in an area that a USDA loan program can be used, this is a great opportunity!
+If you are lucky enough to live in an area where a USDA loan program can be used, this is a great opportunity!
 The USDA program is designed for rural areas and to provide homeownership opportunities to low-medium income households.
 Let me explain this further to help potential homeowners see the opportunity that USDA loans provide.

-Let’s start with why would you consider a USDA loan?
+Let’s start with why you would consider a USDA loan.
 USDA loans have helpful features such as:

 - 100% financing of the purchase price.

 - Closing Costs can be included in the loan amount IF the home appraises for more than the purchase price.

 - Sellers can give up to 6% of the purchase price towards paying the closing costs for the borrower (Conventional is limited to 3%).